cBackup/main/README.md

 cBackup [siː ˈbækʌp] — network equipment configuration backup tool.<br>
 This repository contains cBackup documentation and releases.<br>
-Also you may check out the official cBackup website <http://cbackup.me> for community help, discussions and usecases.
+Also you may check out the official cBackup website <http://cbackup.me> for community help, discussions and usecases.<br>
+Easy-to-use documentation is available on [ReadTheDocs.io](http://http://cbackup.rtfd.io/)

 # Essentials and system requirements